KylerSmith/IRC/README.md

 # Internet Relay Chat

-- Run from command line, gcc server.c and client.c, run server.c (specifying which port), followed by client.c (also specifying which port).
+- GUI implement in java, back-end in C.
+- Compile server.c and client.c and run each respectively.

 ## TODO:
+[ ] Java GUI
-[ ] ALOT.
+[ ] C chat

 Please feel free to contribute!